Who is Responsible for Littering from a Motor Vehicle?

 • Description of Litter: What kind of litter was thrown from the vehicle?
 Was it a cigarette butt, a plastic bag, a soda can, or something else?
 Describing the litter helps in understanding the severity of the offense.

 • Witness Information: If you can, provide your contact details.
-This helps authorities follow up for any clarifications needed.
+This helps authorities follow up on any clarifications that may be needed.
 Government agencies often keep witness information confidential to protect your privacy.

-By providing complete and accurate information, you can significantly help in stopping littering from motor vehicles.
-Being detailed in your report allows for a more efficient response from authorities, leading to cleaner and safer roads for everyone.
+By providing complete and accurate information, you can significantly help stop motor vehicle littering.
+Being detailed in your report enables authorities to respond more efficiently, resulting in cleaner, safer roads for everyone.

 Taking action against littering isn’t just about following the law—it’s about taking pride in our communities.
 So next time you see someone litter from a vehicle, don’t just fume about it—report it.